elsampsa/valkka-examples/docs/testsuite.rst

  - Demonstration
  - Benchmarking
  - Ultimate debugging
- - As "materia prima" for developers - take a copy of your own and use it as a basis for your own Valkka / Qt programs
+ - As *materia prima* for developers - take a copy of your own and use it as a basis for your own Valkka / Qt program

 Currently the testsuite consists of the following programs: